AlbanESIEE/BPA-DE2--Digital-Electronics-/lab6/test/README.md

 ![wavedrom (2)](https://user-images.githubusercontent.com/114081879/200139354-72ee1e77-937b-453e-8439-75e41dd123ab.svg)

 3. Draw a flowchart for function `uint8_t get_parity(uint8_t data, uint8_t type)` which calculates a parity bit of input 8-bit `data` according to parameter `type`.
 The image can be drawn on a computer or by hand.
 Use clear descriptions of individual algorithm steps.
+>In this part, we want to calculate the parity bit of a 8 bit `data` according to parameter `type`.
+First of all, we have to sum the 8 bits of `data`.
+After, we use a conditional statement to determine of the `type` is odd or even.
+In the both cases, we need to use the modulo operator to know if the number of 1 is odd or even.
+Finally, we set the parity bit to the correct value according to the type.
+>
 <img width="972" alt="Capture d’écran 2022-11-05 à 22 44 16" src="https://user-images.githubusercontent.com/114081879/200142413-d77d6c75-2f60-4efb-b261-13ff124a54b2.png">